-Recently, partial resistance to R. padi has also been identified in some of the Watkins landrace wheat collection accessions in the United Kingdom (Aradottir et al., 2016).
+Recently, partial resistance to R. padi has also been identified in some of the Watkins landrace wheat collection accessions in the United Kingdom (Aradottir, Martin, Clark, Pickett, & Smart, 2016).
 The Watkins collection was assembled in the 1920s, representing a selection of landrace wheats from 32 countries around the world.
-The collection totals 1291 lines, with a core collection comprising 119 lines capturing the majority of the genetic diversity (Wingen et al., 2014).
-New genes for rust and root-lesion nematode resistance have been already identified in the Watkins collection (Dyck, 1994; Bansal et al., 2011; Thompson & Seymour, 2011).
+The collection totals 1,291 lines, with a core collection comprising 119 lines capturing the majority of the genetic diversity (Wingen et al., 2014).
+New genes for rust and root-lesion nematode resistance have been already identified in the Watkins collection (Bansal et al., 2011; Dyck, 1994; Thompson & Seymour, 2011).
 Thus, detailed studies on understanding the post-alighting behaviour on Watkins wheat expressing antibiosis resistance may provide information useful to incorporate resistance genes into improved cereal crop cultivars.